 The Island Free School has a music specialism and we will allocate up to 10% of our places for musical aptitude (up to 12 places every year).
 Our scholars will be chosen following an assessment process.
 We anticipate that many of the students will not play an instrument when they come for the assessment.

-Pupils on our assisted music scheme will receive free weekly individual musical tuition.
+Pupils on our Music Scholarship programme will receive free weekly individual musical tuition.
 They will be expected to participate in a full programme of musical extra-curricular activities.

 This exciting initiative will nurture talent and tap into the potential of children all over the Island.
 The rationale is to create a group of musicians who can be young leaders in music, opening opportunities and providing encouragement to the younger pupils.
 Our scholars will act as mentors and role models to our other pupils and achieve great things in their instrumental or vocal studies.